Ph.D., History of Architecture & Urbanism, Cornell University

 B.Arch., University of Notre Dame

-Funded by the Getty Trust and Dietrich Foundation in 2005-06, Prof. Breiner undertook a Campus Heritage Project which documented the cultural landscapes of 11 historic sites on the Jefferson campus.
+Funded by the Getty Trust and Dietrich Foundation in 2005-06, Prof. Breiner undertook a Campus Heritage Project which documented the cultural landscapes of 11 historic sites on the Philadelphia University campus, which he is expanding into a monograph.
 Additional funding has facilitated continued research in Italy.

-Prof. Breiner has served as the president of the Philadelphia Chapter of the Society of Architectural Historians, and remains involved in the SAH national organization, and a trustee of the Germantown Historical Society.
-Other professional memberships include the National Trust for Historic Preservation, the Library Company of Philadelphia, and the Historical Society of Pennsylvania.
+Prof. Breiner has served on the boards of the Philadelphia Chapter of the Society of Architectural Historians, the Germantown Historical Society, and the East Falls Historical Society.
+His other professional memberships include the National Trust for Historic Preservation, the Historical Society of Pennsylvania, and the Urban Land Institute.